BackupTheBerlios/wpdojoloader-svn/trunk/WpDojoLoader/readme.txt

 = Does it work with a version less then 2.8.2 =
 Maybe, i haven't tested it.
 So if it works, let me know about that.

+= I am getting a ‘xml cannot be parsed’ error.
+How can i fix this? = You probably have copied and pasted from the example pages.
+Then it's possible that the quote characters are wrong.

 == Screenshots ==

 1. Here you can see a accordion
 2. This is a datagrid with data from a csv file
 3. Nested Tabs
+4. Editor with plugin

 == Changelog ==

+= 0.0.3 =
+* added a plugin for the editor in wordpress so that you can easy insert xml templates for the widgets

 = 0.0.2 =